ryanguill/ryanguill.github.io/_posts/2016-05-18-higher-order-functions.markdown

 }
 {% endhighlight %}

-but now you can see that we have abstracted out the actual logic that matters and all thats left is the plumbing.
+But now you can see that we have abstracted out the actual logic that matters and all thats left is the plumbing.
 I don't know about you but im tired of writing loops for most things.
 The loop _is not what is interesting_ about this code.
 When I come back to it in 6 months, I don't want to read the loop to understand what is happening - I want to get to the meat of what the author is trying to achieve.

 Also, `toFieldFormat` is easily testable!
 It is a pure function, and abstracted out we can easily pass in a variety of inputs and deterministically check their outputs.